Vlog: Are You Ready for a Philosophical Flip in Your Dog Training?

 I’ve been training dogs for many, many years now … and not just my own ….
 I’ve trained dogs for other people and have also trained of thousands people to train their own dogs …. and let me tell you they have turned into phenomenal trainers!
 But phenomenal dog training needs to start with that “philosophical flip”.

-I went live on Facebook recently to discuss this flip as part of our current free dog training Masterclass and recorded the video for you.
+I went live on Facebook recently to discuss this flip as part of our recent free dog training Masterclass and recorded the video for you.

 Punishment, Blame and Judgement

 Here’s what traditionally happens when we first start training our dog … we take our mental magnifying glass and look at our dog and the outcome of our training.
 And, that outcome is not what we want.
 Our dog is still getting into the garbage, jumping on guests, rushing out of doors, dragging us down the street, running away when we call, ignoring us, counter surfing, destroying things in the house and generally being ‘disobedient’, despite being corrected by us countless times.

 And traditionally our dog gets the blame for this outcome.
 We might even say to our dog “what did you do!?” …. “you know better!” …. “you are stupid!” …. “you are stubborn!” …. “you are untrainable” … “bad dog” … “stop it” … “don’t” …

 When we look at our dog and the outcome of our training is not what we were expecting, our reaction can go to straight to that of PB&J (Punishment, Blame and Judgement).
 Because it was not US who made the mess of the living room, or tipped out the garbage, or shredded the couch, or lunged at another dog, or chased the bunny, or ate tonight’s meal off the counter, it was our dog.